Mother and baby.

 • Payment Source: Payor detailed on the hospital UB-04 record and categorized as Private Insurance (Commercial Insurance or Health Maintenance Organization); Medicaid, and Other (Self-pay, Indigent/Charitable Organization, Medicare, Worker’s Compensation, Other Government, Not verified Medicaid, and Not Stated on hospital record).
 Medicaid delivery payment was verified through linkage with Medicaid recipient records.

-• Perinatal Region: SCDHEC perinatal region designation based on maternal county of residence.
+• Perinatal Region: SCDPH perinatal region designation based on maternal county of residence.
 Each region has a regional perinatal center (RPC), and all other perinatal hospitals in a respective region maintain a relationship with its designated RPC for consultation, transport, transfer when appropriate, and continuing education.
 The five regions are Regions I/II (Upstate), Region III (Midlands), Region IV (Pee Dee), and Region V (Lowcountry).

 • Plurality: Obtained using the birth month, birth year, and delivery patient's identification number from the birth records as Singleton (1 newborn) and Multiples (> 1 newborn).